JakeAllison/FRC-ROS/README.md

 - sim: Brings up a simulation.
 - slam: Enables SLAM (Simeltaneous Localization and Mapping)
 - teleop: Enables teleop control through either GUI or any joystick such as an XBox controller.

+Note: You need to hold down the "A" button on the Xbox controller to enable driving control.
+You can hold down "B" for turbo speed.